 Food is the area where I've seen directors cut corners with budget again and again, and micromanage food purchases daily. (‘No fish!’
 ‘I want faggots!’)
 The particular director who had casually under-estimated to me the number of students attending the dig and needing to be fed – meaning we had to find an extra 15 meals, 3 times a day, for 3 weeks, out of the budget – was bewilderingly uptight.
 After a massive row he finally coughed up some extra money from his tight little fists, to buy some random ‘cash & carry’ items.
 On the last day, he spied some unused custard – oh alert the church elders - and went absolutely ballistic, screaming and shouting and kicking things over in the little kitchen.
 It was as though he was enacting his own microcosm of ‘dig culture’ – macho, tough, mean, run it on a shoestring.
 Put up with it or don’t do archaeology, basically.
 His inadequate planning at the beginning became everyone else’s problem.

 Another dig I worked on, everyone was billeted in a Newcastle University Hall of Residence and transported daily to the site on Hadrian’s Wall.
 Three catering students were employed as dig cooks.
 I was asked to ‘assist’.
 It was paid, I needed the money.
 On Day 1, I watched as the ‘kitchen leader’ instructed the preparation of dozens of evening meals for dozens of hungry diggers, wide-eyed by the point she started cutting tomatoes in neatly v-shaped serrated halves and slicing lettuce and cucumber into appealing shapes.
 I feared the 1970s were about the call and ask for their food back.
-‘It looks very lovely,’ I said, ‘but there’s not enough food’.
+‘It looks very lovely,’ I said, ‘but there’s not enough of it’.
 The team leader looked at me askance.
 She added a slice of ham, voila.
 After the ensuing hunger riot had died down later that evening, with the diggers only partially placated by having loaves of bread heaved at them, I put forward an alternative ‘hungry digger menu’.
 We spent the next three weeks boiling lots of potatoes and macaroni.
 And tomatoes came out of very big catering tins.
 It wasn’t pretty, but we all survived.
 (Unlike poor Bjorn Borg who got beaten by John McEnroe, a match we listened to on the radio as we cooked vats of pasta.)

 So, after that preamble, here are my top tips for dig food, budget-aware dig cooking, and bringing everyone together.